Faleij/json-stream-stringify/README.md

 Uses toJSON when available, and JSON.stringify to stringify everything but objects and arrays.
 Streams with ObjectMode=true are output as arrays while ObjectMode=false output as a concatinated string (each chunk is piped with transforms).

-Circular structures are handled using a WeakMap based implementation of [Douglas Crockfords Decycle method](https://github.com/douglascrockford/JSON-js/blob/master/cycle.js).
-To restore circular structures; use Crockfords Retrocycle method on the parsed object.
+Circular structures are by default handled using a WeakMap based implementation of [Douglas Crockfords Decycle method](https://github.com/douglascrockford/JSON-js/blob/master/cycle.js), this option can be turned off; see the documentation on usage.
+To restore circular structures; use Crockfords Retrocycle method on the parsed object, not included in this module.

 ## Requirements

+### ES5 / Node <6.5 / Browsers

+Use file `dist/es5.umd.js` or `dist/es5.umd.min.js`

+`package.browser` points to `dist/es5.umd.js`

+NodeJS:
+- Use `require('json-stream-stringify/dist/es5.umd.js')`
+- For node versions earlier than 0.12 - you should upgrade or use an alternative stream library, streams seems to be broken

+Any Browser / Other Environment:
+- You need a bundler like webpack or rollup
+- Nodejs conformat Stream library (included with webpack)
+- The peer depedencies of this library (babel-runtime and babel-polyfill)

+### ES6 / Node >=6.5 / Browsers

+Use file `dist/es6.umd.js` or `dist/es6.umd.min.js`

+`package.main` points to `dist/es6.umd.js`

-NodeJS >4.2.2
+NodeJS
+- require as usual

+Any Browser / Other Environment:
+- Nodejs conformat Stream library

 # License
 [MIT](LICENSE)